beyondtracks/nsw-oeh-beachwatch-geojson/README.md

  - **Coordinate Precision** Practically beach markers won't be more than 10m in accuracy so limiting to 4 decimal places will suffice.
  - **Unpack Overloaded fields** The upstream feed overloads properties into the `Categories` field.
 These key value is exploded out to make it easier to read in applications.

+# Usage

+Install the Node dependencies with:

+    yarn install

+Run the script with:

+    ./bin/nsw-oeh-beachwatch-geojson nsw-oeh-beachwatch.geojson

+This will download the upstream feed, process it and save the resulting GeoJSON file at `nsw-oeh-beachwatch.geojson`.

 # Warranty

 The use of information in the Beachwatch feed can affect peoples health.